Raymond Chabot: +13.5% leads and +86% calls from Google Ads

 It is worth noticing that SegmentStream’s ML-model is customised for every website in order to achieve the most accurate predictions, as each website has different behavioural patterns and conversions.

-Step 6: Prepare visual dashboards in Google Data Studio to compare marketing performance according to old and new attribution models
+Step 5: Prepare visual dashboards in Google Data Studio

-After all the data has been collected, unified, and analysed using SegmentStream’s AI-driven multi-touch attribution, everything was ready to prepare insightful marketing dashboards for Click & Mortar’s marketing team.
+After all the data has been collected, unified, and analysed using SegmentStream Conversion Modelling Platform, everything was ready to prepare insightful marketing dashboards for Click & Mortar’s marketing team.
 The reports were created in Google Data Studio as this BI tool has native integration with Google BigQuery, and an easy-to-use interface.

-The first report helps to quickly understand the overall picture of the marketing performance across all channels and campaigns, while the second report allows Click & Mortar’s team to drill-down and analyse traffic source performance on a very granular level, as well as to compare the number of attributed conversions by two attribution models: Last-non-direct-click vs AI-driven multi-touch attribution.
+The first report helps to quickly understand the overall picture of the marketing performance across all channels and campaigns, while the second report allows Click & Mortar’s team to drill-down and analyse traffic source performance on a very granular level, as well as to compare the number of attributed conversions by Last Non-Direct Click vs Conversion Modelling.

-Step 7: Connect AI-driven attribution results to Google Ads
+Step 7: Connect ML-powered attribution results to Google Ads

-After receiving fully-automated marketing dashboards, Click & Mortar was finally able to see the real picture of their marketing performance, as well as to analyse campaign results by comparing AI-driven multi-touch attribution with the Last-non-direct-click attribution.
+After receiving fully-automated marketing dashboards, Click & Mortar was finally able to see the real picture of their marketing performance.

 However, the question was: “How can we now act on these insights given the fact that we do not manage advertising bids manually but use automatic bidding strategies of Google and Facebook?”

-So, the next step in the implementation project was to send custom attribution results back to advertising tools in order to improve automatic bidding strategies.
+So, the next step in the implementation project was to send Modelled conversions back to advertising tools in order to improve automatic bidding strategies.
 Click & Mortar decided to start with Google Ads as it is the main advertising channel for Raymond Chabot.

-As SegmentStream has direct integration with Google Ads for custom attribution export, it was very easy to set up automated attribution export.
-You may find a detailed guide on importing custom attribution to Google Ads in this article.
+As SegmentStream has direct integration with Google Ads, it was very easy to set up automated Conversion Export.

 Step 8: Switch Google Ads to the new target CPA strategy

-As the final step after custom attribution export has been set up, campaigns in Google Ads were switched to the new target CPA strategy without bid limit to optimise based on the imported conversions by SegmentStream instead of Last-non-direct-Click conversions.
+As the final step after Conversion Export has been set up, campaigns in Google Ads were switched to the new target CPA strategy without bid limit to optimise based on the imported conversions by SegmentStream instead of Last Non-Direct Click conversions.

 The new strategy applied for seven Google Ads campaigns which stand for 50% of the monthly budget.
 This way it was easy to compare the optimisation results with other campaigns that were not using the new target CPA strategy.